Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

 \subsubsection{Onset shift}

-Another way of defining sensitivity, which circumvents keeping track of peaks, is to monitor the wavelength at the onset of a fixed target extinction amplitude.
-Here, we define the target amplitude as 50\% of the peak amplitude at 0\% H (\autoref{fig:sensitivity-principles}a,b) and track the corresponding wavelength (to the right of the peak in wavelength) as a function of the H concentration (\autoref{fig:sensitivity-principles}d).
-The onset shift generally follows a linear trend with respect to H concentration, which can be fitted; the resulting slope can be defined as the sensitivity (\autoref{fig:PdAuH-sensitivity}b).
+Another way of defining the optical sensitivity, which circumvents keeping track of peaks, is to monitor the wavelength at the onset of a fixed target extinction amplitude.
+Here, we define the target amplitude as 50\% of the peak amplitude at 0\% H (\autoref{fig:sensitivity-principles}a,b) and track the corresponding wavelength (to the right of the peak in wavelength) as a function of the H concentration (\autoref{fig:sensitivity-principles}d).\footnote{ The definition of the onset is arbitrary and does not have to be based on the peak.
+Here we use 50\% of the peak amplitude as a convenient measure when comparing sensitivity over the span of geometries. }

+The onset shift generally follows a linear trend with respect to H concentration, and the slope of which can be defined as the sensitivity (\autoref{fig:PdAuH-sensitivity}b).
 For almost all considered geometries, such as the ones in \autoref{fig:sensitivity-principles}a--b, we obtain a positive sensitivity that increases slightly with increasing diameter.
 For very small nanostructures, however, the low energy peak at high H content falls below the onset amplitude (\autoref{fig:AuPdH-spectra}e,i), which reverses the direction of the onset shift and results in a small or negative sensitivity.
 In principle, this issue could be resolved by decreasing the onset amplitude value below 50\%.
 That would, however, push the amplitude onset for the largest nanodisks beyond the low energy (high wavelength) limit.

+The introduction of Au slightly reduces the slope of the sensitivity trend such that the sensitivity of the largest nanodisks decreases with increased Au content.